Ware Priory – Timeline of key events

 1994 - In November the building officially re-opened by HRH Duke of Gloucester.

-Trustees agree to improve that part of the Priory park/estate by erecting a new community building
+The Trustees agree to improve that part of the Priory park/estate by erecting a new community building.

-2006 - Fletcher’s Lea officially opened in March 2006 by Duke of Gloucester
+2006 - Fletcher’s Lea is officially opened in March by HRH Duke of Gloucester

 The story is not yet over.
 The Priory park/estate continues to evolve and the next chapter awaits.